Strzęboszów

 Strzęboszów is a village in the administrative district of Gmina Ruda Maleniecka, within Końskie County, Świętokrzyskie Voivodeship, in south-central Poland.
 It lies approximately 4 km east of Ruda Maleniecka, 12 km south-west of Końskie, and 39 km north-west of the regional capital Kielce.
+The village has only about 90 people, which makes it a very small rural village in Poland.